From BR Bullpen

 In 2004, Buccheri played for the Telemarket Rimini team, hitting .336 in 152 at-bats.
 He stole seven bases.
 In 2005 with them, he hit .290 in 207 at-bats, stealing 10 bases.
 He had 13 hits in the 2005 European Championship.
 In 2006, he was on the Italian team's roster for the World Baseball Classic, although he never played in the series.
 Back in Italy, he again played for Telemarket Rimini in 2006, hitting .324 in 185 at-bats, stealing 35 bases.

-He is on Italy's roster for the 2006 World Baseball Classic.
+He was on Italy's roster for the 2006 World Baseball Classic, but he did not play in the competition.